Bethesda Fountain, New York October of 2020

 On Exteriors and Interiors of a Pandemic

-The psychological impact of the lockdowns and the ensuing social isolation triggered a reflection about how the Pandemic transformed not just the outside world but also our inner world.
-This series serves as a record of my interior thoughts and feelings.
-In the midst of the nightmare, I found a way of coping and also an opportunity to channel the anxiety outward.
+Given the psychological impact of the lockdowns and the resulting social isolation, it was inevitable that over the course of these two years of the Pandemic, this series of images would become a reflection of not just the outside world but also a record of my interior thoughts and feelings.
+I welcomed this because it was a way of coping but also an opportunity to channel the anxiety into a creative body of work.

 Sections